Space environment applications

 Dosrad

-Dosrad computes the radiation dose received by electronic components or material when exposed to the environment dose integration performed by an efficient solid angle sectoring analysis:
+Dosrad computes the radiation dose received by electronic components or materials when exposed to the space environment.
+It performs dose integration using an efficient solid-angle sectoring analysis that supports detailed simulation and engineering assessment.

-Surfaces with thickness or volume computation: equipment dose/shielding, component dose, dose mapping, advanced features, honeycomb management, rays display.
+Dosrad supports thickness and volume computations for surface elements, allowing for detailed evaluations of: equipment dose/shielding, component dose, dose mapping, advanced features, honeycomb management, rays display.

 • Analysis at equipment and component level